elastic/search-ui/packages/react-search-ui/README.md

 ```

 The following sections of the Basic Usage guide break down that
-example into pieces and explores each piece in a bit more depth.
+example into pieces and explore each piece in a bit more depth.

 <a id="connectors"></a>